Limiting mixed Hodge structures associated to I-surfaces with simple elliptic singularities: Analysis of the various strata

 In this final section, we list some Torelli type problems suggested by the above analysis as well as \cite{EGW}.
 In the following, let $X$ be a smooth surface and let $D$ be a smooth curve on $X$, not necessarily connected, or more generally a nodal curve.
 For simplicity, we will just consider the mixed Hodge structure on $H^2(X-D;\Zee)$, not the various related problems coming from normal crossing surfaces.
 The question is when this mixed Hodge structure determines the pair $(X,D)$, at least generically.
 Here are various examples of this situation:

 \begin{enumerate} \item $X$ is a rational elliptic surface with a section and $D = f_1 + f_2$ is a union of two smooth fibers, with the period map $\varphi \colon H^2_0(X; \Zee) \to Jf_1 \oplus Jf_2$ defined in the usual way.
-In this case, $\varphi $ can have positive dimensional fibers: Consider a rational elliptic surface with and $\widetilde{E}_8$ fiber and a cuspidal fiber.
+In this case, $\varphi $ can have positive dimensional fibers: Consider a rational elliptic surface with an $\widetilde{E}_8$ fiber and a cuspidal fiber.
 Then the surface $X$ has constant $j$-invariant, so that all smooth fibers are isomorphic.
-Hence $\varphi$ is trivial, but the set of pairs $(X, f_1+ f_2)$ has dimension one. \item $X$ is a rational elliptic surface with a multiple fiber $F$ (for example of multiplicity $2$) and $D$ is a smooth (non-multiple) fiber. \item $X$ is an Enriques surface and $D= D_1+ D_2$, where $D_1$ and $D_2$ are two smooth elliptic curves on $X$ intersecting transversally at one point.
-In this case, we have the period map $\varphi \colon \overline{H}^2_0(X; \Zee) \to (JD_1 \oplus JD_2)/\langle \eta \rangle$ as in Lemma~\ref{EnriquesW1}. \end{enumerate}
+Hence $\varphi$ is trivial, but the set of pairs $(X, f_1+ f_2)$ has dimension one. \item $X$ is a rational elliptic surface with a multiple fiber $F$ of multiplicity $m >1$ (for example of multiplicity $2$) and $D$ is a smooth (non-multiple) fiber.
+Thus $K_X = -F$ but $D$ is not an anticanonical divisor and hence $(X,D)$ is not an anticanonical pair. \item $X$ is an Enriques surface and $D= D_1+ D_2$, where $D_1$ and $D_2$ are two smooth elliptic curves on $X$ intersecting transversally at one point.
+In this case, we have the period map $\varphi \colon \overline{H}^2_0(X; \Zee) \to (JD_1 \oplus JD_2)/\langle \eta \rangle$ as in Lemma~\ref{EnriquesW1}, where $\eta$ is the nontrivial $2$-torsion line bundle on $X$ and we identify $\eta$ with its image via restriction in $JD_1 \oplus JD_2$. \end{enumerate}